 7) In stores, when you physically buy something, use cash and always ask for gift receipts.
 This means you won't be tempted to put something larger on your credit card, and will give you an opportunity to let the recipient take the item back and exchange it if needed.

 8) Look online or in your newspaper for coupons or store specials.
 Shop the pre-Christmas sales.
-Right now, with just over a month to go, LOTS of stores are having big sales because of the economy.
-Use this to your advantage.
+Right now, with just over a month to go, LOTS of online stores are having big sales because of the economic impact of the global pandemic.
+Don't be afraid to seek out a cheaper price and use this to your advantage.

 9) Don't be afraid to buy used or refurbished direct from an outlet or sites like eBay.
 Refurbished or factory direct returned used items have full packaging and have been thoroghly tested and reconditioned, and usually carry a full factory warrantly.
 The only difference is the price.

-10) No matter how you decide to shop for gifts, remember that Christmas is about having fun and being with your family.
+10) No matter how you decide to shop for gifts, remember that Christmas is about having fun and being with your family, even if that means by Zoom, Skype, or other videoconferencing applications this year.
+Being with family, even virtually, is the true meaning of the holiday season.
+Wishing you and yours a safe holiday this year.
+Mask up, stay safe.

 BACK TO MAIN PAGE